huihongxun/huihongxun.github.io/_pages/Teaching.md

 - Interactive Regulation Technologies of High-density Building Loads Participating in Urban Power Grid in Guangdong-Hong Kong-Macao Greater Bay Area, *Electric Power Information and Communication Technology Conference*, Beijing, China, Aug.
 15, 2024. [**Keynote Speaker**]
 - Control of Demand side Resources for Improving Power System Flexibility, Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences, Shenzhen, China, Aug.
 12, 2024.
 - Digital Twin and Intelligent Operation of High-load-density Urban Power Grid, *The 12th (2024) Symposium on Civil Engineering Monitoring and Control for Teachers and Students of Cross Strait Universities*, Hangzhou, China, Aug.
 8, 2024. [**Keynote Speaker**]
-- Research on the Power Communication Coupling System for the Control of Massive Flexible Resources in Modern Power System, Lanzhou, China, Apr.
+- Research on the Power Communication Coupling System for the Control of Massive Flexible Resources in Modern Power System, *Conference on Empowering High Quality Development of New Energy with New Quality Productivity*, Lanzhou, China, Apr.
 15, 2024.
-- Dynamic Dependence of Power & Communication Networks, Macau, China, May 17, 2024.
+- Dynamic Dependence of Power & Communication Networks, *IOTSC Series Talk*, Macau, China, May 17, 2024.
 - Distributed Control and Hardware-in-the-loop of Flexible Demand-side Resources in VPP, 7th IEEE Conference on Energy Internet and Energy System Integration, Hangzhou, China, Dec.
 15, 2023.
 - Control of Demand-side Resources for Improving Power System Flexibility, *IEEE Sustainable Power and Energy Conference*, *iSPEC2023*, Chongqing, China, Nov.
 29, 2023.
 - Distributed Control of Large-scale Thermostatically Controlled Loads for Improving Flexibility in Urban Power Systems, *Southeast University*, Nanjing, China, Aug.
 15, 2022.